French election: Voters drift to the left

 It is not the overwhelming triumph the president may have hoped for - the high abstention rate put paid to that - but senior figures are not complaining.

 The Socialist Party chief Martine Aubry said French voters had "expressed their support for change" and their "wish to amplify" Mr Hollande's victory in the presidential election.

-Prime Minister Jean-Marc Ayrault said change was beginning, but warned: "Everything still hinges on next Sunday."'Not over yet'
+Prime Minister Jean-Marc Ayrault said change was beginning, but warned: "Everything still hinges on next Sunday."

 Should they confirm their strong showing, then Mr Hollande will have carte blanche to push through what he likes.